Revision of the Regulation on the statute and funding of the European political parties and European political foundations

 In “A New Push for European Democracy”

-The foundational Treaties outline the role of European political parties (Europarties) in Article 10(4) TEU and Article 12(2) of the Charter of Fundamental Rights of the European Union.
+The foundational Treaties outline the role of European political parties (Europarties) in Article 10(4) TEU and Article 12(2) of the Charter of Fundamental Rights of the EU.
 According to these provisions, political parties at the EU level contribute to forming European political awareness and expressing the will of citizens of the Union.
 Article 224 TFEU further prescribes that the ordinary legislative procedure should be used to regulate them and particularly their funding.
-The European political parties and foundations are governed by Regulation 1141/2014 of the European Parliament and of the Council on the statute and funding of European political parties and European political foundations of 22 October 2014, amended by Regulation 2018/673 of the European Parliament and of the Council of 3 May 2018 and Regulation 2019/493 of the European Parliament and of the Council of 25 March 2019 ('Regulation 1141/2014').
+The European political parties and foundations are governed by Regulation 1141/2014 of the European Parliament and of the Council on the statute and funding of European political parties and European political foundations of 22 October 2014 ('Regulation 1141/2014').

 Following Parliament's calls and delivering on the commitments made in its European democracy action plan (2020), the European Commission announced the revision of Regulation 1141/2014 as one of the key initiatives in 2021.